HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.50/appliance/set-ovsmtpalertemailfilter.md

 The appliance provides for as many as 100 recipient and filter combinations, and allows as many as 50 recipients in a single email message.
 This flexibility lets you fine-tune which alert messages are sent and to whom.
 For example, you can configure the appliance to send Warning alerts to one recipient and Critical alerts to another.

-This Cmdlet will help create an advanced alert to the specified recipient(s).
-You can also use the Cmdlet to add default OneView Remote Support alerting to specified recipient(s) using the -RemoteSupportFilter parameter.
-Appliance Email notification must be configured.
+This Cmdlet will allow you to modify an existing alert filter.
+Parameters will replace the existing value if specified in the Cmdlet call.

 {% hint style="info" %}
 Minimum required privileges: Infrastructure administrator.